WESE 2018 will be held in Turin, Italy, Sept 30 – Oct 5

 WESE gathers leading educational developers and industrial representatives to discuss challenges and ways forward, to ensure that future CPS engineers are equipped with the competencies they need.

-ES Week 2016 in Pittsburgh, USA, and will be organized as a flipped workshop - in analogy with the flipped classroom model!
+The workshop will likely be organized as a flipped workshop - in analogy with the flipped classroom model.
 Papers will be made available before the workshop and participants will be asked to read (a subset of them) and to prepare questions.
 Apart from the keynotes, all papers will be given "5 minute-only" pitches to present key take aways and questions, making much more time available for discussions.

 Here you can read more about